ReSo7200/InstaEclipse/README.md

 **Not working on the Google Play version?**
 Download Instagram from [APKMirror](https://www.apkmirror.com/apk/instagram/instagram-instagram/) instead.

+**Some features not working even after enabling them?**
+Certain Instagram internal configurations can silently break specific features.
+A ready-to-use config that fixes known issues is available on Telegram — [**grab it here**](https://t.me/InstaEclipse/52).

 **Still stuck?**
 Join the [Telegram group](https://t.me/instaEclipse_discussion) and ask — someone will help.